ssadedin/groovy-ngs-utils/README.md

 ## Install

 GNGS doesn't actually need any installation.
-However, since it is using groovy, should have Groovy 2.4.x installed.
-Although other 2.4 versions should , I suggest using 2.4.10 since that version is what GNGS is tested currently.
+However, since it is using groovy, you need Groovy 2.4.x installed.
+Although other 2.4 versions should work, I suggest using 2.4.10 since that version is what GNGS is tested with currently.
 You can install it easily without any administrative using [SDK man](http://sdkman.io/).
 With SDKMan, it is just:

 ```